CommerceBlock (CBT) Market Capitalization Reaches $2.67 Million

-CommerceBlock (CURRENCY:CBT) traded flat against the US dollar during the 1-day period ending at 14:00 PM E.T. on January 21st.
-One CommerceBlock coin can currently be bought for $0.0153 or 0.00000064 BTC on major cryptocurrency exchanges.
-CommerceBlock has a market capitalization of $2.67 million and approximately $3,043.00 worth of CommerceBlock was traded on exchanges in the last day.
-In the last seven days, CommerceBlock has traded flat against the US dollar.
+CommerceBlock (CURRENCY:CBT) traded flat against the dollar during the one day period ending at 10:00 AM ET on January 23rd.
+One CommerceBlock coin can now be bought for approximately $0.0153 or 0.00000064 BTC on exchanges.
+CommerceBlock has a market cap of $2.67 million and $3,043.00 worth of CommerceBlock was traded on exchanges in the last 24 hours.
+Over the last seven days, CommerceBlock has traded flat against the dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.